 Modern leaders can learn from Roosevelt’s ability to change his plans when faced with unexpected circumstances, Peters says.
 When you are open to updating your strategy, you become more agile and responsive when it comes to change management.

 Mike Peters is the battlefield historian for the Normandy and Waterloo Experiences from Experience to Lead.
 He is a retired British Army Officer with more than 30 years of service in the Army Air Corps.
 Mike is also the Chairman of the International Guild of Battlefield Guides.
-And, he has written two books on military history; Glider Pilots in Sicily and Glider Pilots at Arnhem.
+And has written two books on military history; Glider Pilots in Sicily and Glider Pilots at Arnhem.

 The Normandy Experience immerses leaders in key moments and decisions made at Normandy.
 Those lessons are used as a metaphor for modern leadership challenges.
 Learn more about the Normandy Experience, and our experiential learning programs, here.